secwisf/JANUS/README.md

      `fvars` (optional): speicifying the financial variables or other target variables

-     `sol`:  speicifying the file to be analyzed
+     `sol`:  speicifying the name of the contract
 # Examples
 1. Examples with backdoors: `JANUS/contracts/example.sol` `JANUS/contracts/example2.sol`
 2. An example without backdoors: `JANUS/contracts/safe_example.sol `
-3. AN example with backdoors that other tools cannot detect: `JANUS/contracts/example_pm.sol`
+3. An example with backdoors that other tools cannot detect: `JANUS/contracts/example_pm.sol`